sscpac/statick/README.md

 Using the `--level` flag when running Statick will result in that specific level running for all packages regardless of what the `--profile` is set to.
-The speicified _level_ from the `--level` flag must exist in the default configuration file or a custom configuration file.
+The specified _level_ from the `--level` flag must exist in the default configuration file or a custom configuration file.

 ### Exceptions